flitvious/go-apla/README.md

 In a production environment, each of these components (backend and frontend) can be deployed on different hosts and operating systems.

-In this guide we will deploy Apla Blockchain Platform based on three nodes with the same OS on the test ICT-infrastructure and build Molis client.
+In this guide we will deploy Apla blockchain platform based on three nodes with the same OS on the test ICT-infrastructure and build Molis client.

 As a node OS we will use:
  - Debian 9 (Stretch) 64-bit [official distributive](https://www.debian.org/CD/http-ftp/#stable)